This page lists current factories, what they make, some key products they used to make, and what we expect them to do next.

 The former spark plug factory that went on to build Vipers is now home to part of Chrysler’s car collection, and is used for meetings and education.

 The Mack Avenue complex was a pair of engine plants, right next door to the new Jefferson Avenue assembly plant, which has always made Jeep Grand Cherokees (an older plant nearby no longer exists); the Conner Avenue plant that made Vipers is now a corporate event center and internal museum.
-Mack was created to make new Jeep Grand Cherokees, and it does so; Jefferson has continued to make the Dodge Durango.
-If anything else is planned for the new Grand Cherokee platform, it will likely be made there as well.
+Mack was created to make new Jeep Grand Cherokees, and it does so; Jefferson has continued to make the Dodge Durango and will keep making it.

 The original Jefferson Avenue plant was built by Chalmers in 1909; Chrysler took it over along with Chalmers, finally closing it in 1991.
 The Jefferson North plant was put up nearby in 1993.
 The Mack Avenue plants include one created by Briggs Body (the former Mack I) and another made by Chrysler for engines.There are two plants in Toledo, the South one making Gladiators (originally also making Wranglers), and the North plant making Wranglers.
 These are relatively new assembly plants, surrounded by a supplier park, and parts are run by other companies.